This content is viewable by Everyone

 RTO: Up to 30 days

-The functions affected do not jeopardize health, safety or security of patients, faculty, students or employees and manual procedures could be used until system is available.
+The functions affected do not jeopardize health, safety or security of patients, faculty, learners or employees and manual procedures could be used until system is available.

 Pending Business Impact Analysis